TecHeReTiC3141/learning_pysimpleGUI/README.md

 # learning_pysimpleGUI
-A series of simple project devoted to learning PySimpleGUI
+A series of simple projects devoted to learning PySimpleGUI